Spurty007/soccer/README.md

  Teams will practice one day a week at the coach's discretion.

 ### **Grade 3/4** <a name="Grade34"></a>
+ Players must be enrolled in 3rd or 4th Grade.
  - U10
  - 7v7
  - Larger field